Blog

 Offshore wind power in Europe and elsewhere

-The European Union has acquired undeniable expertise in the field of renewable energy.
-Indeed, due to its geographical location, it has a vast maritime space, distributed between the Baltic Sea, the North Sea, the Mediterranean, the Black Sea and the Atlantic.
-As a result, countries such as the United Kingdom and Denmark have taken the path of offshore wind energy and have independently developed several offshore wind farms.
+The European Union has acquired undeniable expertise in the field of renewable energies.
+Indeed, due to its geographical location, it has a vast maritime area, distributed between the Baltic Sea, the North Sea, the Mediterranean, the Black Sea and the Atlantic Sea.
+As a result, countries like the United Kingdom and Denmark have taken the path of offshore wind power and have independently developed several offshore parks.

-In terms of history, Denmark was the host of the very first offshore wind farm, which appeared in 1991, in Vindeby.
-It was a real achievement for the time, but today we could call it a miniature park, as the scale and quality of current projects have grown.
+On the history side, Denmark was also the host of the very first offshore wind farm, which appeared in 1991, in Vindeby.
+A true feat for the time, today we could describe it as a miniature park, as the scale and quality of current projects have grown.

-In addition to the many farms present in Europe, a few farms exist off the coast of the United States but also in Asia, notably in Taiwan where the Formosa 1 offshore wind farm was launched in 2019.
+In addition to the numerous parks present in Europe, a few parks exist off the coast of the United States but also Asia, notably in Taiwan where the Formosa 1 saw the light of day in 2019.

 logo-am